Wovoka: Post-Wounded Knee life and death

 Wovoka was disheartened by how events unfolded at the massacre.
 He remained a prominent Native American leader until his death.
 Sometime between 1894 and 1896, he was reported to have been a sideshow attraction at a San Francisco Midwinter Fair Carnival.
 In 1917, an agent for the Nevada Agency named L.A.
 Dorrington tracked down Wovoka to report his whereabouts to Washington.
 Curious to see if the former Native American messiah had any ties to the Native American Church, Dorrington found that Wovoka was instead living a humble life in Mason, Nevada.
 He abstained from the practice, worked as an occasional medicine man, and traveled to events on reservations across the United States.

 Wovoka died in Yerington on September 20, 1932, and is interred in the Paiute Cemetery in the town of Schurz, Nevada.

-In popular culture

-Native American band Redbone named their 1973 album Wovoka, and the title song, after the prophet.

-In the 1971 film Billy Jack, Billy, played by Tom Laughlin, teaches the Ghost Dance to Indians and students of the Montessori Freedom School.
-In the moments leading up to this session, Billy's girlfriend Jean (played by Laughlin's wife, Delores Taylor) explains Wovoka and the Ghost Dance to an abused teenage girl hiding from her abusive father at the school.
-Jean says that once, even Christ appeared to Wovoka.

-In 1988 'Ghost Dance' was remastered and reissued on the eponymous 'Death Cult' compact disc.
-Reaching No. 2 on the UK Independent Chart when initially released in July 1983.
-Ian Astbury (singer and songwriter with Billy Duffy) spent formative years in Canada in which his part Native American heritage was to become a small but important part of his songwriting.
-"Wovoka had a vision; His words went far and wide - Save our once great nation, and dance the dance of Pride.".

-In the 2007 film Bury My Heart at Wounded Knee, Wovoka is portrayed by Wes Studi.

-The Dead Inklings, an American indie rock band, has written a song about Wovoka and the ghost dance entitled "Them Bones".

-The band Old Crow Medicine Show mentions "the prophets from Elijah to the old Paiute Wovoka" in the song "I Hear Them All" from their album Big Iron World.
-Written by David Rawlings, "I Hear Them All" also appears on his album A Friend of a Friend.